 One of the most important steps you can take to protect your website from Google Manual Actions (or the wrath of the Penguin algorithm, for that matter) is to remove old, spammy links.
-You also should regularly review Google Webmaster Tools to ensure your site has not been penalized through a manual action.
+You also should regularly review Google Search Console to ensure your site has not been penalized through a manual action.
 If your website has received a notification alerting you to a violation, it is imperative that you follow the necessary steps to remedy the issue.
 Once you have done what you can to fix the issue, you can request a review to have your site returned back to Google’s good graces.

 Rosemont Media Can Help!

 At Rosemont Media, we stay on top of the ever-changing world of SEO and digital marketing, so you can remain focused on your practice.
-Through our knowledge and skills, we take a proactive approach to avoid any issues that can negatively affect a site’s rankings, while closely monitoring Google Webmaster Tools for each of our clients.
+Through our knowledge and skills, we take a proactive approach to avoid any issues that can negatively affect a site’s rankings, while closely monitoring Google Search Console for each of our clients.
 Should a problem arise, we work to fix it immediately to ensure our clients maintain exposure in search results.